owenssam1/owenssam1/README.md

 # About Me

 Hi there!
-My name is Samuel Owens.
+My name is Sam Owens.

 📚 My research in ecological modeling.
 I develop mulit-scale modeling frameworks, one of which I am currently applying to the invasive Spotted Lanternfly (Lycorma delicatula).
 I am interested in the effects of climate change on invasive spread.